The Game Theory of Fake News: Discussion

 \section{Discussion}

-Understanding why people engage with fake news has become increasingly urgent, as misinformation threatens to undermine democratic institutions and fuel populist movements and polarization, as well as undermining public health efforts and furthering the impact of the COVID-19 pandemic.
-Here, we shed new light on misinformation by considering not just the consumers of fake news, but also the producers.
-We develop a theoretical framework to study the strategic interaction between readers and news sources.
-Our analysis makes two key predictions for the dynamics of engagement with fake news.
-First, even a misinformation site committed to pushing as much fake news as possible into the information ecosystem should -- when faced with readers who typically value accuracy -- publish a substantial amount of true news.
-Second, misinformation site strategies that are successful in producing engagement among readers will typically produce patterns of engagement in which the false stories receive more engagement than true stories receive, even when false stories have no greater inherent appeal over true stories.
-In contrast, mainstream sites that seek to promote engagement with accurate stories tend to produce the opposite engagement pattern.
-Both of these predictions are confirmed by our experiments.
+Understanding why people engage with misinformation has become increasingly important.
+Widespread belief in false information can destabilize democratic institutions, fuel populist movements and polarization, and undermine public health efforts, as seen during the COVID-19 pandemic.
+Here, we develop formal game theoretic models to shed new light on why misinformation spreads.
+We developed a framework to study the strategic interaction between readers and news sources, and combined this with empirical analyses of patterns of engagement with misinformation and mainstream news sites, as well as the expressed preferences of their readers.
+Our theoretical analysis reveals two key features of the dynamics of consumer engagement with misinformation.
+First, misinformation sites that are likely to be successful in producing high overall levels of engagement among readers will tend to produce patterns of engagement in which the false stories receive more engagement than true stories receive, even if true stories are preferred over false stories by their readers (region F2 of Figure 3a).
+In contrast, mainstream sites that seek to promote engagement with accurate stories should tend to produce the opposite engagement pattern among their readers, unless those readers are highly attentive and actively prefer to engage with misinformation (Figure 3b).
+Second, a misinformation site committed to pushing as much false information as possible into the information ecosystem should -- when faced with readers who prefer accurate stories -- use responsive strategy and, as a result, publish a substantial amount of true news alongside the false.

-The dissemination strategies that induce these correlations are ``coercive'', since they effectively exert control over the behavior of receivers and push them towards the transmitter's preferred equilibrium, by increasing the amount of accurate information they share when engagement trends in the wrong direction.
-Strategies like these have been studied widely in other contexts, such as the repeated Prisoner's Dilemma \cite{Press:2012fk,Stewart:2012ys,Hilbe:2013aa,Stewart:2013fk,Milinski19} where an ``extortioner" can coerce their co-player into conceding a higher payoff to an ``extortioner'' than they receive themselves.
-In psychological settings, these types of behavioral strategies have been characterized as antisocial reciprocity, where they are associated with pro-self social behavior \cite{CushmanExtort}.